Back-to-school day for many Quebec students

-MONTREAL — Thousands of Quebec schoolchildren are heading back to class today, putting the provincial government's controversial back-to-school plan to the test.
+And as children went back to class, some Parents learned Thursday morning that three employees at three separate east-end schools in Montreal tested positive for COVID-19.

+Valerie Biron, a spokeswoman for the east-end school board, Centre de services scolaires de la Pointe-de-l'Ile, said the infected personnel at Henri-Bourassa, Jules-Verne and Francois La Bernarde schools were not in contact with students and immediately went into self-isolation.

-As Montreal's French-language schools open their doors, kids can expect fewer hugs but lots of hand-washing, some mask-wearing and schoolyards sectioned off with tape to prevent extra mingling.
+Back at Philippe-Labarre, as teachers at the French-language school called out their welcomes, officials said kids can expect lots of hand-washing, some mask-wearing and hallways and schoolyards sectioned off with tape to prevent extra mingling.

 Each roomful of kids will be kept in a separate bubble and masks will be required in hallways and in common areas for children in Grade 5 and up.